iwashun22/crud-operator/README.md

    ```

 - ### `update`
    Update the object.
 You can pass any required properties when the option `strictMode` is `false`.
 You can change all the objects if the required properties match both of lower-case and upper-case.
-However, I recommend to use this method by passing `id`.
+However, it is better to use this method by passing `id`.

    **Types**